How You Can Help

 Educate Your Network

-Host an “Adirondack Night,” or spread the word on social media.
-The more people know about the Park, the more they will understand why it needs protecting.
+Invite friends, family, and colleagues to your place and host an “Adirondack Night.”
+Convey to them the unique and special qualities of the Adirondacks.
+The more people know about the Park, the more they will understand why it needs to be protected.

 Meet with Elected Officials

-Direct meetings with your representatives about protecting the Adirondack Park leave a lasting impression.
-This is an important advocacy tool.
+Direct meetings with your representatives about protecting the Adirondack Park leave a lasting impression and are an important advocacy tool.
+You can meet with your representative on your own or join us at our Adirondack Park Lobby Day, or why not do both?

-- Celebrate small wins and keep momentum going.
+- Celebrate small wins and keep the momentum going